 Perhaps the largest player in energy consumption of the IoT is that of (planned) obsolescence of all our technologies.
 Digital technologies generally need to be replaced every 1-3 years as Information and Communication Technologies evolve at an exceedingly fast pace.
-The fact that our digital devices have such a short lifespan, exacerbates the problem of the excessive amount of energy used in their production.
-The all too familiar need to “upgrade” will become yet more of a drain on our energy as literally billions of connected devices, machines, and “things“ will recurrently become obsolete and be discarded.
+The fact that our digital devices have such short lifespans, exacerbates the problem of the excessive amount of energy used in their production.
+The all too familiar need to “upgrade” will become yet more of a drain on our energy as literally billions of connected devices, machines, and “things“ will continue to become obsolete and discarded.

 DeDecker maintains that, “Addressing technological obsolescence would be the most powerful approach to lower the ecological footprint of digital technology.”

 Our energy grid was built over the course of the last century and is based on a business model that generates and delivers energy from burning fossil fuel.
-However, local renewable energy, such as rooftop solar is becoming increasingly more affordable and therefore increasingly able to replace coal and other polluting sources of energy.
+Local renewable energy, such as rooftop solar, is becoming more affordable and therefore increasingly able to replace coal and other polluting sources of energy.
 Utilities are trying desperately to stay afloat while integrating unprecedented amounts of local renewable energy into our saturated and failing energy grid.
-Gretchen Bakke explains in The Grid, The Fraying Wires Between Americans and our Energy Future, how challenging it is for our energy industry to integrate local renewables into the grid, while still providing reliable energy delivery and service to customers.
-Bakke gives the analogy of trying to rebuild an entire airplane fleet while keeping all the airplanes midflight.
-Faced with the voracious appetite of the wireless industry, our utilities will have an even greater challenge navigating the tenuous, but necessary path forward to a sustainable energy future.
+In The Grid, The Fraying Wires Between Americans and our Energy Future, Gretchen Bakke explains how challenging it is for our energy industry to integrate decentralized renewables into the grid while still providing reliable energy delivery and service to customers.
+Bakke offers the analogy of trying to rebuild an entire airplane fleet while keeping all the airplanes in flight.
+Faced with the voracious appetite of the wireless industry, our utilities will have an even greater challenge navigating the tenuous, but necessary path forward to a truly sustainable energy future.